 - How to talk to kids about race and racism (Today)

 - Teaching Your Child About Black History (PBS)

 - Your Kids Aren’t Too Young to Talk About Race: Resource Roundup (Pretty Good Design)

-Our MBA program helps grow local minority-owned businesses and expand our region’s minority entrepreneurial community.
-Our vision is to make Greensboro the Nation’s #1 destination for Minority Entrepreneurs to design and enhance their business.
+Accelerate Greensboro, our minority business accelerator, helps grow local minority-owned businesses and expand our region’s minority entrepreneurial community.
+Our vision is to make Greensboro the nation’s #1 destination for minority entrepreneurs to design and enhance their business.